pyexcel/pyexcel/doc/source/guide.rst

 #.
 Has all code lines tested
 #.
 Passes all Travis CI builds
 #.
 Pythonic code please
+#.
+Agree on NEW BSD License for your contribution

 How to test your contribution
 ------------------------------